-George Remus - he's a Cincinnatian who had a LOT of scandal and owned a lot of distilleries.
+We also learned that the liquor folks wanted to make bourbon the US-made replacement for cognac and luckily for Makers – they succeeded.
+We also heard a little about George Remus – he’s a Cincinnatian who had a LOT of scandal and owned a lot of distilleries.
 I really need to find out more about this cat!

 After Prohibition the folks at Makers wanted to make whiskey taste good.
 It had lost some of it’s integrity and they wanted to turn that around.
 It was simple ingredients: corn, soft red winter wheat and malted barley with no bitter taste.

 This is one of the original buildings on the Makers Mark campus.
 Their original goal was 2,000 barrels a year…um they now make 1 million a year!
 I’d say they hit their mark.